Where the Thunder Lizards Roamed

 One thing that you learn very quickly when fishing in the far north, is to expect the unexpected.

 Our motto is - we plan - we worry - we arrive - and then we adapt.
 Our group and our motto were definitely going to be tested this week.

 Fortunately the water around the lodge was open, but we were not at all sure if we were going to be able to fish the shallow sand flats, located to the east of the lodge.
 The sand flat areas can be very productive if you hit them just after ice out, as they are the first to warm, and usually attract bait fish, which are then followed by the big trout, who for the most part, have been fasting for the better part of ten months.

 Well, the only way to find out for sure is to get out there, so after putting our tackle together and grabbing a quick bite, we were on our way.

-Your best chances to catch them is by cruising the shallows, and once you spot some fish, lead them with either a very small grub or a fly.
+Your best chances to catch them is by cruising the shallows, and once you spot some fish; lead them with either a very small grub, or a fly.
 It's not unlike fishing for bonefish on the flats down south.
-They are exceptional fighters and having ten pounds of Whitefish go airborne on your ultra-lite or a six-weight fly rod is an experience that you will not soon forget.
+They are exceptional fighters, and having ten pounds of Whitefish go airborne on your ultra-light or a six-weight fly rod, is an experience you will not soon forget.

-If you love river fishing for steelhead or salmon then you have got to give this a try.
+If you love river fishing for steelhead, then you have got to give this a try.

 A trip to Great Bear is not for everyone.
-You can run into ice, wind and all manner of nasty weather that the Arctic can throw at you in a moments notice.
-You will have bad days and extra ordinary days- and it's not cheap.
-That said the fishery and the total experience on the "Bear" is in my opinion second to none.
+You can run into ice, wind, and all manner of nasty weather, that the Arctic can throw at you in a moments notice.
+You will have bad days, and extra ordinary days- and it's not cheap.
+That said, the fishery and the total experience the "Bear" has to offer, is in my opinion, second to none.